cs50/cs50.readthedocs.io/lab.md

 but those two values are mutually exclusive.

-A lab must have, as the value of `windows`, at least one of these five values.

 It's worth noting that a lab without `readme` is functionally similar to [CS50 Sandbox](sandbox).
-Whereas sandboxes are temporary, cookie-based and thus lost when cookies are cleared or expired, labs are persistent: if a student logs into a lab and makes changes, those changes will persist indefinitely (unless the student resets the lab).
+Whereas sandboxes are intended to be temporary, labs are persistent: if a student logs into a lab and makes changes, those changes will persist indefinitely (unless the student resets the lab).

 #### `files`